-This website has been created by the parish council and is being continually updated with local news and articles of interest.
+Please use the Links below to take you through the site to several micro sites.
+This website has been created by the parish council and is updated regularly.
 Any comments about the website or suggestions for possible inclusion should be directed to the Parish Clerk.
-Should anything be omitted or any errors or links that do not work properly please let the Parish Clerk know by email.
+Should anything be omitted or any errors or links not working properly please let the Parish Clerk know by email.
 We will endeavour to put things right without too much delay.

 If you have any comments, complaints or compliments about the parish council we have a form for your feedback here